Frequently asked questions

 Jon A. Chun is an AI researcher and educator and a technology entrepreneur.
 He co-leads the team representing the Modern Language Association at the NIST Center for AI Standards and Innovation (CAISI), is co-PI of the Schmidt Sciences HAVI project Archival Intelligence, and co-founded the world's first Human-Centered AI curriculum and lab at Kenyon College with Katherine Elkins (2016).
 Earlier he co-founded and led SafeWeb, acquired by Symantec in 2003.

-It uses state-of-the-art AI and real engineering to turn the oldest human questions into quantifiable, testable, metrics-based models — building, measuring, and governing, not only critiquing.
+It uses state-of-the-art AI and real engineering to turn the oldest human questions into quantifiable, testable, metrics-based models.
+It builds, measures, and governs.
 It is distinct from human-centered UI/UX design (surveys, usability), from non-technical AI-ethics or STS critique, from low-code digital humanities, and from siloed single-discipline academic research.
 What is distinctive is the pairing of frontier-model engineering with humane breadth, through radical collaboration across disciplines, industry, government, and non-profits.
 More on Human-Centered AI →

 Katherine Elkins and Jon Chun founded the world's first human-centered AI curriculum and lab at Kenyon College in 2016.
 Stanford's Institute for Human-Centered AI was founded in 2019 and approaches AI largely from computer science; the Kenyon approach enters from the social sciences and humanities, treating them both as a lens on AI and as fields AI can advance.
 See the full definition →